ABOUT GEN-Z AOTEAROA

 Founder, former Director, Co-Director

 Titled one of Aotearoa’s “most dynamic changemakers” by the New Zealander of the Year Awards, 17 year old Nate Wilbourne is a globally recognised youth and nature advocate, who has spoken at and worked across Europe and parts of Asia in environmental and youth adovcacy.
-Studying a Bachelor of Laws and Bachelor of Arts, majoring in Development Studies and International Relations at Victoria University of Wellington.
-Alongside his studies, he works in political advocacy and environmental communication in New Zealand and around the world, championing the rights of people and the planet in Aotearoa and beyond.
+He works in political advocacy and environmental communication in New Zealand and around the world, championing the rights of people and the planet in Aotearoa and beyond.

 -